Quantum phases of two-dimensional $\mathbb{Z}_2$ gauge theory coupled to single-component fermion matter: Numerical results

 In order to explore the hopping of larger clusters as a function of $t_\text{d}$, we numerically diagonalized a system of three dimers on a periodic $7\times7$ lattice, see Fig.\ref{fig:diffs_7_3} (b).
-We measure the excited levels from the respective ground state for a given value of $t_\text{d}$, i.e. the plot shows the energy differences $\Delta E \equiv E_{i}(t_\text{d})-E_{0}(t_\text{d})$.
+Here the excited levels are measured from the respective ground state at a given value of $t_\text{d}$, i.e. the plot shows the energy differences $\Delta E \equiv E_{i}(t_\text{d})-E_{0}(t_\text{d})$.
 At $t_\text{d}=0$ the ground state is $98$-fold degenerate.
 This degeneracy is expected, since the cluster can be placed in $7\times 7$ positions and, due to its rectangular shape, can be oriented either horizontally or vertically.
-At finite $t_\text{d}$, the degeneracy is partially lifted and the ground state becomes unique, carrying zero momentum.
-However, due to the four-fold rotation symmetry of the lattice some excited states retain their $4$-fold or $8$-fold degeneracy.
-The ground state together with the lowest $48$ excitations make up the first energy band.
-The next $49$ states lie in a nearly flat band, having a bandwidth that is about $100$ times smaller, see inset in Fig. \ref{fig:diffs_7_3} (b).
-The same figure also shows a power-law fit to the lowest and highest excitation of the first band as a function of $t_\text{d}/J$.
-For $t_\text{d} \ll J$, the dimensionless bandwidth follows the power-law $(t_\text{d}/J)^3$.
+At finite $t_\text{d}$, the degeneracy is partially lifted and the ground state becomes $4$-fold degenerate, with momentum wavevectors $\bm k = (0,\pm 6 \pi /7), (\pm 6 \pi /7,0)$.
+Due to the four-fold rotation symmetry of the lattice some excited states retain their $4$-fold or $8$-fold degeneracy.
+The four ground states together with the lowest $45$ excitations make up the first energy band.
+The same figure also shows a power-law fit to the lowest and highest excitation of the first and second band as a function of $t_\text{d}/J$.
+The second band has an energy dependence that scales as $(t_\text{d}/J)^3$.
 This is consistent with our expectation that the bandwidth of a cluster composed of $n_{\text{d}}$ dimers should scale as $\propto t_\text{d}^{n_{\text{d}}}$ in the limit $t_\text{d}\to 0$.
+In contrast, the energies in the lowest band scale for $t_\text{d} \ll J$ as the power-law $(t_\text{d}/J)^4$.